Audi A8: Introduction

 The Audi A8 (Typ 4D) was presented in February 1994 and debuted at the 1994 Geneva Auto Show in March, with full-scale factory production commencing in June 1994, although it was not until October 1996, for the 1997 model year that it became available in North America.
 Unlike its predecessor, the Audi V8 model, which was built on an existing steel platform, the A8 debuted on the then-new Volkswagen Group D2 platform, an all aluminium monocoque, marketed as the "Audi Space Frame" (ASF), which helped to reduce weight and preserve structural rigidity.
 The saloon/sedan was offered in both the A8 (standard wheelbase), and the A8 L extended or long-wheelbase (LWB) version.
 The A8 L adds 5 in of rear legroom.
 Updates to the car in 1997 included the addition of six interior airbags.
-The A8 was designed as a competitor to fellow German rivals Mercedes Benz S Class and the BMW 7 Series it also competed against the British Jaguar XJ and the Japanese Lexus LS.
+The A8 was designed as a competitor to fellow German rivals Mercedes Benz S Class and the BMW 7 Series.
+It also competed against the British Jaguar XJ and the Japanese Lexus LS.

 In 1997, Audi introduced the first series production electronic stability control (ESP) for all-wheel drive vehicles (Audi A8 and Audi A6)– the world's first production cars with both front and rear side airbags.

 For 1997, the new A8 was available with either front-wheel drive (FWD), or the Torsen-based quattro permanent four-wheel drive.
 The FWD models are powered by a 2.8-litre V6 engine, producing 142 kW, and a 3.7-litre V8 engine producing 169 kW, while the quattro received a 4.2-litre V8 producing 221 kW.

 The A8 is available with standard luxury amenities, including dual-zone climate control, wood and leather interior trim, 14-way power and heated seats, and an enhanced Bose audio system.

+In 1998, upon assuming office, German Chancellor Gerhard Schröder chose the A8 to be his official state car, marking a break from tradition, as his predecessors had preferred Mercedes-Benz S-Class models.
+Upon being re-elected to second term in 2002, he moved on to the next generation A8's sister model Volkswagen Phaeton.